ying-li-python/fasta-fix/README.md

-# Fix improper spacing of a FASTA sequence
+# Fix spacing in FASTA
 FASTA is the standard format for biologists to store a sequence of a gene.
 However, some FASTA files have improper spacing when downloaded from a public database such as [Pubmed](https://www.ncbi.nlm.nih.gov/pubmed/).
 The purpose of this folder is to remove improper tab indentation of a sequence in FASTA format to generate the sequence in a single line.